Tyler Reif Released From Medical Facility After Treatment For Heat Exhaustion

 Reddit

-Tyler Reif, who scored a 16th-place finish in Saturday’s NASCAR Craftsman Truck Series OnlyBulls Green Flag 150 on the streets of St. Petersburg, has been transported to a local medical facility for further evaluation, according to a statement from Niece Motorsports following the event.
+Tyler Reif, who scored a 16th-place finish in Saturday’s NASCAR Craftsman Truck Series OnlyBulls Green Flag 150 on the streets of St. Petersburg, has been released from a local medical facility after undergoing treatment for heat exhaustion, according to a statement from Niece Motorsports following the event.

 Reif, 18, was making his third career start in the NASCAR Craftsman Truck Series.
 The native of Henderson, Nevada, finished 17th a week ago at EchoPark Speedway.